epam-carlosaraujo/TvMazeScraper/README.md

 ## Live demo:
   - http://tvmazscraper.westeurope.cloudapp.azure.com/shows?offset=0&limit=10
 ## On local docker:
-  Open powershell and run '.\build.ps1'
+  On the root of Solution, open powershell and run '.\build.ps1'

 ## Without docker:
   You need to run both the front-end project (BFF) and the http client back-end (Scraper.Redis.HttpTrigger) in order to get the results.
 The instance of Redis used will be the one I've spinned on my Azure.